Kengir uprising: Sowing discord

 Prior to the raid, attempts were made by the camp authorities to cause violence within the camp, both so that the prisoners would attack each other and make the job easier for the invading troops, and to provide an ostensible justification for the armed intervention that was to come.
-Direct requests were made to high-ranking prisoners that they "provoke racial bloodbath" in exchange for their lives (any prisoner that publicly occupied a high post in the camp's provisional government was sure to be tried and executed when captured, as the prisoners themselves knew).
+Direct requests were made to high-ranking prisoners that they "provoke racial bloodbath" in exchange for leniency.
 Relying on the then existing paranoia and distrust of Jews in Russia, the authorities also attempted to spread rumors in the camp that a pogrom was imminent.

 While these efforts largely failed, another objective of the authorities — to draw out orthodox Communists and Soviet loyalists — was successful and a number of them fled the camp in the days before the raid, including a high-ranking member of the prisoner's government who would later urge surrender by the guards' loudspeakers.
 Nevertheless, this outflow was quickly halted by Internal Security, who captured those speaking favorably of the authorities or of surrender and locked them in the camp's jail.

 Suppression

 Prelude

 During the days prior to the raid, small incursions were made.
 First, this was done to test the preparedness and defensive capabilities of the prisoners — alarms were sounded and prisoners quickly assumed battle positions — but later it was done for the sake of photography.
 This footage later became important to the authorities in their effort to identify and punish all those who participated directly with the uprising, as well as secure their justification for the raid.

-At this time, the morale of the prisoners was also decreasing.
-Many came to have a sense of the futility of their own struggle, and this attitude proved infectious.
-The leader of the prisoners, Kuznetsov, even betrayed his wariness in a speech, retold by Solzhenitsyn:
+At this time, the morale of the prisoners was falling.
+Many came to have a sense of the futility of their struggle, and this proved infectious.
+The leader of the prisoners, Kuznetsov, even betrayed his pessimism in a speech, retold by Solzhenitsyn:

-Making matters worse for the prisoners, the day before the raid it was announced by the guards' loudspeakers that their demand to meet with a member of the Central Committee was to be granted.
-This had the effect of decreasing the prisoners' guard and creating a less hostile opinion about the camp authorities.
+The day before the raid, the guards' loudspeakers announced that the prisoners' demand to meet with a member of the Central Committee was to be granted.
+This had the effect of lowering the prisoners' guard and reducing hostility to and suspicion of the camp authorities.
 In addition, Solzhenitsyn recalls that the prisoners heard for days before the raid what they thought were the sounds of tractors running on the distance, out of sight.
 It turned out that the noise of the tractors was being used to conceal the sounds of tanks - which the prisoners did not anticipate would be used against them - as they were moved into position.